Apr 6, 2021

-By definition, a low angle shot is any shot that is captured below eye line level.
+Let's start with a low angle shot definition; which is basically just any shot that is captured below eye line level.

 With strategic camera placement and situational context, this technique has been used to emphasize the heroism of a character(s) or — on the opposite end of the spectrum — their vulnerability.